Hikakin: 2024–present: Increasing subscribers and starting streaming on Twitch

-Around April 2024, Hikakin posted a popular short "counter video" celebrating the moment when his channel reached a certain number of subscribers.
-This caused his number of subscribers to skyrocket, with his subscriber count increasing by 1 million in the week from April 28 to May 4.
-In addition, in May 2024 alone, his subscriber numbers increased by 4.08 million, and he commented, "I made counter short videos popular and ushered in a new era for YouTube."
+On March 22, 2024, Japan's Ministry of Education, Culture, Sports, Science and Technology announced the results of the textbook screening process, saying Hikakin is featured in a moral education textbook published by Tokyo Shoseki for the 2025 academic year.
+Around April 2024, Hikakin posted a popular short "counter video" celebrating the moment his channel reached a certain number of subscribers.
+More people subscribed, increasing by a million in the week from April 28 to May 4.
+In May 2024, his subscriber base increased by 4.08 million, and he commented: "I made counter short videos popular and ushered in a new era for YouTube".

-In May 2024, Hikakin posted a video recreating the opening movie for the second season of the TV anime series Mashle: Magic and Muscles, which uses the Japanese hip-hop duo Creepy Nuts' song "Bling-Bang-Bang-Born" as its opening theme.
+In May 2024, Hikakin posted a video recreating the opening movie for the second season of the television anime series Mashle: Magic and Muscles, which uses the Japanese hip-hop duo Creepy Nuts' song "Bling-Bang-Bang-Born" as its opening theme.
 The video features the character he plays.
-The production cost about 50 million yen (about US$35,000), and it was shot over a total of 70 hours over four days, from morning until late at night.
+Production cost about 50 million yen (about US$35,000), and it was shot in 70 hours over four days.
 During the four days of filming, he averaged two to three hours of sleep per day.
-He said that he only got about ten hours of sleep in total over the four days, and played more than 30 different characters, making it a "tough shoot".
-The video was praised by fans and was viewed 10 million times within a day of its release, making it Hikakin's most viewed video of 2024.
+He said he slept for only ten hours and played more than 30 characters, making it a "tough shoot".
+Fans praised the video, which was viewed 10 million times within a day of its release, making it Hikakin's most-viewed video of 2024.